The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Data

 \subsection{Starlight polarization catalog}

-In \secref{ssec:stars}, we study the dependence of polarization-angle differences on heliocentric distance.
+In \secref{sssec:stars}, we study the dependence of polarization-angle differences on heliocentric distance.
 For this analysis, we use the most recently compiled starlight polarization catalog with distance estimates from {\it Gaia} \citep{Panopoulou2025}.
+Starlight polarization provides complementary information to the dust thermal emission, as it is the result of extinction on dust grains along the line of sight and allows one to trace the magnetic field orientation averaged from the observer to the stars \citep[][]{Hiltner1949, Davis1951, Hildebrand1988}.
+We stress that, while dust polarization in emission traces the orthogonal orientation to the magnetic-field on the plane of the sky, starlight polarization directly traces the magnetic-field orientation.

-We consider stars with a polarization angle uncertainty smaller than~5$^{\circ}$~(or a signal-to-noise in degree of polarization on the order of~5).
+We considered stars with a polarization angle uncertainty smaller than~5$^{\circ}$~(or a signal-to-noise in degree of polarization on the order of~5).
 We projected the star catalog onto {\tt HEALPix} grids with $N_{\rm side} = 128$, averaging over any multiple starlight measurements within the same {\tt HEALPix} pixel~(see \secref{sssec:stars}).
 We verified that our results are robust to changes in the pixelation.